Chapter 3 : Year 1: Hermione's Parents

 Both Hermione and Jugson turned their heads and looked at the street outside.
 Hermione’s heart stopped for a moment.
 Ron, with his Deluminator in hand, stood across the street, calling out for someone over his shoulder.
 Just a few seconds later Ginny and Harry caught up with him, and all three of them turned towards the dental clinic.
-Hermione guessed that the sun was shining too bright for them to able to see through the window, because none of them had any sort of reaction.
-Instead they hurried over to the pedestrian crossing and waited for the cars to stop and let them cross the street.
-Hermione couldn’t help but notice the fact that Ron was carrying her purple, beaded handbag, and she felt her eyes flood with tears.
-If only there was something she could do to warn them, get them to turn around and run away before something happened to them.
+Hermione guessed that the sun was shining too brightly for them to able to see through the window, because none of them had any sort of reaction.
+Instead, they hurried over to the pedestrian crossing and waited for the cars to stop and let them cross the street.
+Hermione couldn’t help but notice the fact that Ron was carrying her purple, beaded handbag, and she felt her eyes flood with tears at the sight.
+If only there was something she could do to warn them, to get them to turn around and run away before something happened to them.

 Harry met Hermione’s eyes, and she shook her head, almost imperceptibly.
-If she knew him right he was planning on handing himself over, that’s just who he was.
+If she knew him right he was planning on handing himself over; that was just who he was.
 Noble, but stupid, as Ron would have put it.

 Both Harry and Ron lowered their wands, and Hermione felt her stomach drop.
 But then she saw the slightly panicked, but determined, look on Ginny’s face, and stared at her until she met her eyes.
 Ginny moved her head just half an inch in towards Ron, and Hermione turned her eyes to him.
-She noticed the colourful label from Weasley’s Wizarding Wheezes sticking out of his pocket.
+She noticed the colourful label from Weasleys' Wizard Wheezes sticking out of his pocket.
 He was looking at her, and Hermione tried to speak to him through her eyes.
 Your pocket.
 Ginny is ready.
 But before she could even ask herself whether or not he had understood her, Harry and Ginny set the plan in motion.
 Harry grabbed the Instant Darkness Powder while Ginny yelled: “Expelliarmus!”
-The wand that had rested against Hermione’s throat was torn out of its master’s grip and she heard the thud of it hitting the wooden floor, but she didn’t see it because the darkness had taken over her entire visual field.
+The wand that had rested against Hermione’s throat was torn out of its master’s grip and she heard the thud of it hitting the wooden floor a few seconds later, but she didn’t see it because darkness had taken over her entire visual field.
 She felt someone grab her arm, and the grip on her hair loosened.
 The next thing she knew someone had pulled her out into the blinding sunlight outside the clinic.
-When her eyes had adjusted to the strong light she looked around.
-Ron was still holding a firm grip on her arm, and next to them Harry was pulling Ginny to her feet.
+As soon as her eyes had adjusted to the strong light she looked around.
+Ron was still holding a firm grip on her arm, and next to them, Harry was pulling Ginny to her feet.

 “Let’s go!”
 Ron said.
 “The Burrow?”
-He raised his wand to Apparate himself and Hermione.
+He raised his wand to disapparate.

 “Wait!” exclaimed Hermione as the realization that had just taken over her mind caused a sense of panic to grow inside her.
 “My parents!
 I told that… Selwyn, I told him their false names!
-They’re going to kill them!
+They’re going to go after them!
 I can’t just go back, Ron, not without…”